Sesto San Giovanni: History

 Because of its diverse and growing industries, Sesto has drawn many immigrants.
 Census statistics from 2016 state that 17% of the population is composed of immigrants.

 In the 1990s, Sesto San Giovanni suffered an economic crisis, and most of the larger companies in the town closed their premises.
 The town partially succeeded in converting its economy from steel production to service industries.
-Several large companies opened offices in Sesto, such as ABB Group, WIND Telecommunications, Impregilo and Oracle Corporation.
+Several large companies opened offices in Sesto, such as ABB Group, Wind, Impregilo and Oracle Corporation.

 On 23 December 2016, Anis Amri, perpetrator of Berlin truck attack was shot fleeing in the city by the police.